 - William Humphrey Robertson 1975–1982

 Heritage buildings and gardens

-The Observatory buildings, built from stone with distinctive copper telescope domes, were built between 1857 and 1859 in the Italianate style.
+The Observatory buildings, built from local sandstone with distinctive copper telescope domes, were constructed between 1857 and 1859 in the Italianate style.
 They combined the practical needs of an observatory with those of an astronomer’s residence.
-The Observatory grounds recreate the original layout and vegetation of formal gardens cultivated in the 1880s.
+The Observatory grounds recreate the layout and vegetation of formal gardens cultivated in the 1880s.